-- Measured through role-playing scenarios and case studies (Learning) - o RR5: Use the full scope of knowledge, skills, and abilities of professionals from health and other fields to provide care that is safe, timely, efficient, effective, and equitable. - o RR10: Describe how professionals in health and other fields can collaborate and integrate clinical care and public health interventions to optimize population health.
+- Measured through role-playing scenarios and case studies (Learning) - o RR5: Use the full scope of knowledge, skills, and abilities of professionals from health and other fields to provide care that is safe, timely, efficient, effective, and equitable. - o RR9.
+Use unique and complementary abilities of all members of the team to optimize health and patient care. - o RR10: Describe how professionals in health and other fields can collaborate and integrate clinical care and public health interventions to optimize population health.